Giomelox/AWS-instances-creation/README.md

 # Main Configuration
 In this step, we will use four tools:
-1. Target Group
+1. Target Group                    Falta incluir a instancia
-2. Security Groups
+2. Security Groups                 FEITO
-3. Load Balancers
+3. Load Balancers                  FEITO
 4. Instances

 ## Target Group